dennislee928/academy-central/software-tools/palo-alto/SOC/CybersecurityFrameworks.md

 Attack Groups

 ](https://cdn5.dcbstatic.com/files/p/a/paloaltonetworks_docebosaas_com/1778770800/8RK_HUwBtKjYmPcqTTf17A/scorm/73bb42f84c0dee9c48478b0f8320926d1960e567022bf3af09c5f3eabadc2c66/index.html#)
+You can use the matrix view from this framework and view highlighted attack groups.
 [

 Dashboards

 ](https://cdn5.dcbstatic.com/files/p/a/paloaltonetworks_docebosaas_com/1778770800/8RK_HUwBtKjYmPcqTTf17A/scorm/73bb42f84c0dee9c48478b0f8320926d1960e567022bf3af09c5f3eabadc2c66/index.html#)
+Dynamically created dashboards are utilized for planning detection capabilities based on adversaries that organizations anticipate attacks from.
 ### The Tactics

 The framework consists of 12 tactics and 332 techniques.
 Each tactic contains a list of techniques used to achieve attacker objectives.